 MA Entrance Requirements

-- This should describe your abilities in design and presentation.
-It should include representative samples of drawings, model-making and any other work-up material at investigative or exploratory stages of the design process, as well as presentation of finished pieces.
+- This should describe your abilities in design, presentation and innovative thinking.
+It should include representative samples of; sketching, making, prototyping, model making, user engagement or testing, technical abilities and demonstrate your working process at investigative or exploratory stages of the design process as well as presentation of finished pieces.

 - It should also contain samples of any written work, technical studies or additional work carried out in conjunction with the design projects.